Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TSC

 This Hamiltonian can open a Hubbard gap with 16-fold GSD that can be characterized by:

-To investigate whether this GSD can be lifted, we restrict the Hilbert space to the subspace constrainted by relations (\ref{restrict}).
+To investigate whether this GSD can be lifted, we restrict the Hilbert space to the subspace constrained by relations (\ref{restrict}).
 In this subspace, we can further define four spin-1/2 degrees of freedom ($j=1,2,3,4$):

 and they satisfy the commutation relations of spin-1/2 degrees of freedom ($\mu,\nu,\rho=x,y,z$):

 Furthermore, their symmetry properties are:

 Therefore, we can further add a Heisenberg Hamiltonian between these four spin-1/2 degrees of freedom: